Rectus Fascial Sling

 Why is it done?

-- A combination of stress incontinence and detrusor over-activity of which DO the lesser
+- A combination of stress incontinence and detrusor over-activity of which DO is the lesser

 - Involuntary urine leakage with any exertion, coughing or sneezing